VeritasSoftware/xUnit-Addons/README.md

     public override void After (MethodInfo methodUnderTest)
     {
-        // Clean up resources after the test, if necessary }
+        // This method runs synchronously after the test.
+You can use it to clean up resources after the test, if necessary.
+    }
 }